 Measurement Procedure:

 Step the emulation and store traces from VNA. i.e., run the emulation to CIR number 1, pause, measure VNA trace, run the emulation to CIR number 10, pause, measure VNA trace.
 Continue until 1000 VNA traces are measured.
+Ensure that the phase relationship at the inputs of the channel emulator do not produce destructive interference.

 a.
 Use a vertically polarized sleeve dipole to measure the V component.